 Past project at Bâtiment 7: Adventure Skateground

-Applicants must be registered for graduation, or have graduated from Concordia University’s Faculty of Fine Arts, within the last three years.
+Applicants must be registered for graduation, or have graduated from Concordia University’s Faculty of Fine Arts, within the last five years.

 Alumni of the Faculty of Fine Arts can apply individually or as a team, working either in the context of a particular studio, or using a multi-disciplinary approach.
+Applications from collectives are strongly encouraged.
 Projects can be led strictly by alumni, but can also incorporate other community collaborators.